EndPointCorp/appctl/catkin/src/statistics/README.md

 * `fallback_mode` - name of the mode that we switch to after session has ended
 * `offline_mode` - name of offline mode to be handled by
+* `ignore_modes` - list of comma-delimited modes that should not fall back to ambient mode

 ##### Internal parameters